aws-samples/aws-marketplace-machine-learning/README.md

 This repository serves as samples for AWS Marketplace Machine Learning products

-This repository also privodes output/input examples of open resource products listed in AWS Marketplace
+This repository also provides output/input examples of open resource products listed in AWS Marketplace

+The folder `right_size_your_sagemaker_endpoints` contains sample script on finding the right inference instance type for your AWS Marktplace model, based on your serving requirements.

 ## Security